marcnol/pyHiM/docs/Installing_pyHiM.md

 pip install -e .  # Reinstall
 ```

 You should be set!

 ### Install in Meso-LR super-computer

 To access the private repository of pyHiM, please first create an SSH key and put it in your keyring.
 Follow the steps described [here](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-Then run the following script:
+Then run the following automatic script:

 ```sh
 #!/bin/bash